Remod-org/RecycleCost/README.md

 To flip the script with Economics or ServerRewards, you can also reward players with X amount of coins for each recycling cycle.

-A small GUI will appear above the recyler loot table to show the requirements for recyler use.
+A small GUI will appear above the recycler loot table to show the requirements for recycler use.

 ### Configuration